Biden finds unexpected success with low-dollar donors

 “Every story until now has been ‘Trump is outspending Democrats online,’ and it’s clear Biden and his team understand that,” said Tim Lim, a Democratic digital strategist who worked for Obama and Hillary Clinton.
 “They are putting their money where their mouth is.”

-The campaign says their biggest fundraising moment yet was during a Biden rally in Philadelphia on Saturday, when they took in about $1,000 per minute.
+The campaign says their biggest fundraising moment since their launch was during a Biden rally in Philadelphia on Saturday, when they took in about $1,000 per minute.

 Lim, however, said that for all the talk about online fundraising, the most important numbers remain how much cash you have and how quickly you’re spending it.

-Note: This story has been corrected to show that Saturday was the Biden campaign’s biggest fundraising moment since their launch, not its biggest fundraising day.